Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 Applied Materials Technology Group, Fusion Technology Division,<br>
 United Kingdom Atomic Energy Authority (UKAEA).

-NOTE: due to a conflict on the pypi repository `pyvale` has been renamed to `pyvale` as of May 2024s
+NOTE: due to a conflict on the pypi repository `pycave` has been renamed to `pyvale` as of May 2024s

 ## Introduction for Financial Year 2023-2024